Ares-Developers/Ares-docs/new/hijackers.rst

 vehicles for their original owning houses, not for their capturers'.
 The mind-control link will be transferred to the captured vehicle, if it isn't immune to mind control.
-Otherwise, the mind-controller loses control over both hijacker and its vicitm.
+Otherwise, the mind-controller loses control over both hijacker and its victim.
 Same is true for the opposite case: When a hijacked and mind-controlled unit is destroyed, the link is transferred to the hijacker, if it isn't immune to psionics.